shanecoen/code-institute-portfolio-2/README.md

 #### Quiz Question:

 Once the user begins the quiz by pressing the start button they will instantly be presented with the first question.
 It is based at the very top of each question page and must be read before then proceeding to the answer options.
-The user will be presented with 5 questions in total which are selected ramdonly the list of available questions.
+The user will be presented with 5 questions in total which are selected randomly from the list of available questions.

 <br>